Eminence Gris

 Slurping Soup

 Our family had the usual Sunday lunches in Lola Charing’s house, presided by the paterfamilias, Brother Andrew*.
-We did not have lunches in the Dining Room [ entirely furnished by Don Jose Antonio Ortoll ] which had a big round table, but in the Library [ entirely furnished by Don Gonzalo Puyat ], where there was a long table with many chairs and we could all fit in one sitting.
+We did not have lunches in the dining room [ entirely furnished by JAO ] which had a big round table, but in the library [ entirely furnished by Gonzalo Puyat ], where there was a long table with many chairs and we could all fit in one sitting.

 Brother Andrew did not sit at the head of the table.
 His elder brother, Tito Hector, a large, towering man, sat there, before passing away in April 1988.
 Afterwards, my eldest brother Eugenio sat there; he always had full Saturday nights so he always arrived for Sunday lunch at 1:30 p.m..
 Brother Andrew sat to his right, where the lady guest of honor was always seated at elegant dinner parties.
 On Brother Andrew’s right sat my younger brother Adolfo, Brother Andrew’s godson and acknowledged favorite among the five nephews and four nieces [ We were nine grandchildren.
 The Gonzalez - Reyes: Eugenio, Augusto III { me }, Adolfo, and Rosario.
 The Gonzalez - Gala: Maria Paz, Felix + , Monina + , Claudette, and Peter Paul. ] Brother Andrew mentored my younger brother in all ways, not least his table manners.
 My younger brother, like all normal children, liked to slurp his soup and chomp his food, and Brother Andrew, ever the educator, would immediately express his disapproval by staring comically at him and imitating his gestures.
 Adolfo would then shrink in embarrassment and smile his trademark sly smile.